-- All members of our learning community (pupils, staff and guests) have the right to feel safe at all times at school - We are an inclusive school.
+• All members of our learning community (pupils, staff and guests) have the right to feel safe at all times at school

+• We are an inclusive school.
 We demand that all members of the school community should be free from discrimination of any sort.
-Measures to protect children should be set out in the Behaviour and Equality policies - Our procedures regarding behaviour should be clearly set out in the Behaviour Policy and displayed around school.
-Governors expect these procedures to be consistently applied by all staff - Governors would like to see a wide range of rewards, consistently and fairly applied in such a way as to encourage and reward good behaviour around school - Sanctions for unacceptable/poor behaviour should be known and understood by all staff and pupils and consistently applied - It is recognised that the use of rewards and sanctions must have regard to the individual situation and the individual student and the Head teacher is expected to use discretion in their use.
-Sanctions should however be applied fairly, consistently, proportionally and reasonably, taking into account SEND, disability and the needs of vulnerable children, and offering support as necessary - The Governors recognise, that exclusions, particularly those that are permanent, must only be used as the very last resort.
-We understand that exclusion is sometimes necessary but in the majority of cases expect that all routes to avoid exclusion are explored. - The Governors expect pupils and parents to engage positively with the school to maintain our harmonious and productive climate for learning.
+Measures to protect children should be set out in the Behaviour and Equality policies

+• Our procedures regarding behaviour should be clearly set out in the Behaviour Policy and displayed around school.
+Governors expect these procedures to be consistently applied by all staff

+• Governors would like to see a wide range of rewards, consistently and fairly applied in such a way as to encourage and reward good behaviour around school

+• Sanctions for unacceptable/poor behaviour should be known and understood by all staff and pupils and consistently applied

+• It is recognised that the use of rewards and sanctions must have regard to the individual situation and the individual student and the Head teacher is expected to use discretion in their use.
+Sanctions should however be applied fairly, consistently, proportionally and reasonably, taking into account SEND, disability and the needs of vulnerable children, and offering support as necessary

+• The Governors recognise, that exclusions, particularly those that are permanent, must only be used as the very last resort.
+We understand that exclusion is sometimes necessary but in the majority of cases expect that all routes to avoid exclusion are explored.

+• The Governors expect pupils and parents to engage positively with the school to maintain our harmonious and productive climate for learning.

-- The Governors wish to clearly state that violence, threatening behaviour or abuse by pupils or parents towards the school's staff will never be tolerated.
-If a parent does not conduct himself/herself properly, the school may ban them from the school premises and, if the parent continues to cause disturbance, he or she may be liable to prosecution - The Governors expect the Headteacher to include guidance on the following in the appropriate policy: - a.
-Screening and searching pupils (including identifying in the school rules; - b.
-The power to use reasonable force or make other physical contact; - c.
-The power to discipline beyond the school gate; - d.
-Pastoral care for school staff accused of misconduct - e.
-When a multi-agency assessment should be considered for pupils who display continuous disruptive behaviour.
+• The Governors wish to clearly state that violence, threatening behaviour or abuse by pupils or parents towards the school's staff will never be tolerated.
+If a parent does not conduct himself/herself properly, the school may ban them from the school premises and, if the parent continues to cause disturbance, he or she may be liable to prosecution a.
+Screening and searching pupils (including identifying in the school rule)s;